BIT named best private higher education institution!

 Programming Teacher

 Maxime Bako is an IT engineer and believes that programming allows us to create something out of nothing.
 When programming we are not limited to physical constraints; if you can imagine it, you can create it with enough thought and effort.
-The idea of developing software that can intervene in several areas such as education, management, health, agriculture, livestock and other is fascinating.
+The idea of developing software that can intervene in several areas such as education, management, health, agriculture, livestock and others is fascinating.
 Being able to contribute to the improvement of the important areas for Burkina Faso’s development is a great motivation.
 And the computer programming problems and challenges, constant learning, and satisfaction that come from programming make him love it.
 No matter where you are in the world and who you are, as long as you have a computer you can program and make a change.

 Francis Kéré